Innovia Films: History

-In 1961 ICI developed Biaxially Oriented Polypropylene, which, because of its clarity, gloss, sparkle, crispness and grease resistance, resembled cellulose film rather than polyethylene to which it is chemically related.
-In 1963 British Rayophane and British Sidac merged under the British Sidac name and, four years later entered into a joint venture with ICI to manufacture BOPP on the Wigton site.
+In 1961 ICI developed Biaxially Oriented Polypropylene (BOPP), which, because of its clarity, gloss, sparkle, crispness and grease resistance, resembled cellulose film rather than polyethylene to which it is chemically related.
+In 1963 British Rayophane and British Sidac merged under the British Sidac name and, four years later, entered into a joint venture with ICI to manufacture BOPP on the Wigton site.
 A new £3m factory was built to be operated by this new company called Sidex Ltd. In 1973 British Sidac became a wholly owned subsidiary of the UCB Group of Belgium.
 In 1982, the British Sidac plant at St Helens was closed and in 1987, UCB Films acquired La Cellophane Espanola.

 In 1987 the BOPP production partnership with ICI ended, and UCB Films assumed full ownership of Sidex Ltd. There followed a period of investment in the Wigton plant, raising capacity from 10,000 to 35,000 tonnes pa.
 In the 1990s, around €135m was invested in the plant, including a second £10m coater plant in 1997, while a third was added in 2001 with a new bubble line to bring capacity to 15,000 tonnes per annum.
 In 1996, UCB Films acquired British Cellophane Ltd and the trade name Cellophane.
 In 1997, UCB Films bought the ICI Propafilm business in Ghent, and it also bought the Tecumseh, Kansas plant from US cellulose film producer Flexel Inc, to become one of the world's largest producers of cellulose film.
 In 2000 it bought the Mexican company Cydsa, closing its plant in Burgos.

 In 1999 a new BOPP manufacturing plant was opened in Melbourne, Australia.

 Mr Tony Blair MP, Rt.
 Hon.
-Prime Minister opened a new purpose built Research & Development Centre in Wigton, UK in 2002.
+Prime Minister opened a new purpose built Research & Development Centre in Wigton in 2002.

 In February 2013, the company bought the 50% share of Securency International it did not already own from the Reserve Bank of Australia using cash reserves.
 Securency and Note Printing Australia had faced a scandal involving bribery of officials to win currency printing contracts.